During those thirteen years in Paris we of course went to see many operas, concerts and theater productions.

 I do want to add that the second soprano, Leona Mitchell, as Liù was wonderful.
 Liù is a young servant woman who is madly in love with prince Calaf, and who kills herself towards the end of the opera.

 In 1974 we saw Puccini’s “La Bohème” my favorite opera ever, if it is possible to claim such a thing.
-“La Bohème” is in fact the only opera I like to listen to at home.
+“La Bohème” is in fact the only opera I like to listen to at home, in its entirety.
 Other operas I prefer to listen to in opera houses.
-Mimi was sung by Jeannette Pilou and Rodolfo by Carlo Cossutta.
+In this production Mimi was sung by Jeannette Pilou and Rodolfo by Carlo Cossutta.
 I knew neither of those singers before, but they came out with flying colors.
 We saw it again in Lyon, many years later, and I always love it so much I almost get tears in my eyes at the end.
 In fact, I adore this opera.
 We saw it at the Auditorium in Lyon when the opera house was being rebuilt.
 I remember quite well the scene at the Porte d’Enfer in Act 3.
-In fact, I remember several scenes from the performance in Lyon — or at least I believe that is the one — the final scene when Mimi is dying, but still goes on singing, the same as in Verdi’s two best-known operas, “La Traviata” and “Rigoletto”, which I have seen elsewhere, not with John.
-I also vividly remember the scene on Christmas Eve at the plaza, a wonderfully lively scene with people milling around, and where Mimi’s friend, Musetta, gives out a musical scream when she realizes she has lost the heel of her shoe.
-There is more to that little incident, but I don’t remember what.
-I can just still hear her musical scream.
+In fact, I remember several scenes from that performance. — or at least I believe that is the one — the final scene when Mimi is dying, but still goes on singing, the same as in Verdi’s two best-known operas, “La Traviata” and “Rigoletto”, which I have seen elsewhere, not with John.
+I also vividly remember, from the Lyon performance, the scene on Christmas Eve at the plaza, a wonderfully lively scene with people milling around, and where Mimi’s friend, Musetta, gives out a musical scream when she realizes she has lost the heel of her shoe.
+I can still hear Musetta’s musical scream.

-Back to l’Opéra de Paris and “Madame Butterfly,” another opera by Puccini that we saw during those years.
+Back to l’Opéra de Paris and “Madame Butterfly,” another wonderful opera by Puccini that we saw during those years.
 It has been said to have the most beautiful arias (and a duet) in Puccini’s entire work.
-We are almost sure it was Mirella Freni who sang Madama Butterfly .
+We are almost sure it was Mirella Freni who sang Madama Butterfly and Christa Ludwig sang Susuki her servant and friend.
 Here is Mirella Freni.
-“Un bel di vedremo” (We shall see a beautiful day), Madama Butterfly. from Act 2 of the opera.
+“Un bel di vedremo” (We shall see a beautiful day), Madama Butterfly from Act 2 of the opera.
 Freni is one of our favorite sopranos and we have seen her in quite a few productions.
-I remember some scenes vividly from this production, but I don’t have the program and the cast can not be found on the Internet.
+I remember some scenes vividly from this performance, but I don’t have the program and the cast can not be found on the Internet.

 We also saw Mirella Freni in Verdi’s “Simon Boccanegra”, in 1978. one of Verdi’s finest operas.
 She sang the role of Amélia Grimaldi in this extremely complex opera set in the 14th century when Genoa and Venice were republics governed by a doge.

 I have lost the program for this opera as well, but amazingly I find it online and John also remembers most of the important singers and the conductor, Claudio Abbado.
 On the site it says that Mirella Freni was magic.
-She was great.
+She was indeed extraordinary.
 We have always loved her.
-Piero Cappuccilli was Simon Boccanegra, baritone, and the great Nicolai Ghiaurov, bass, was Jacopo Fiesco.
+Piero Cappuccilli was Simon Boccanegra, baritone.The tenor was José Carreras and the great Nicolai Ghiaurov, bass, sang Jacopo Fiesco.
 This opera was a co-production with l’Opéra de Paris and la Scala di Milano.
 I just now found that Nicolai Ghiaurov was married to Mirella Freni in a second marriage.
 Remarkable singers, both — “la magie de la représentation autour d’une Mirella Freni magique.”
-Mirella Freni; “Come in quest’ora bruna”; Simon Boccanegra; Giuseppe Verdi

-We are clearly very strange people.
-We love opera, but we can not stand the Opéra Nouvel in Lyon.
+However, we are clearly very strange people.
+We love opera, but we can not stand the renovated Opéra National de Lyon.
 To me it looks like a crossing between a bordello and a battleship with its black floor, even see-through, and red color wherever it is not black.
-We made a one-time visit to the “new” opera, after the restoration.
+We made a one-time visit to the “new” opera, after the renovation.
 It was a pretty boring production of “The Marriage of Figaro”.
-But all the time we just felt uncomfortable because of the decor around us.
-So, apart from quite a few operas that we saw at the Auditorium during the renovation, we don’t go to see operas any more.
+But all the time we just felt uncomfortable because of the décor around us.
+So, apart from quite a few operas that we saw at the Auditorium during the reconstruction, we don’t go to see operas any more.
 We have also become homebodies with age.

 To me Schubert’s sonatas Nos 20 and 21 to me are Alfred Brendel.
 Sometimes when you look at his face as he is playing, you are not sure if he is feeling like laughing or crying — he is so carried away by the music he is producing.
 This exceptional pianist makes Schubert’s sonatas his own, and I doubt if Schubert would have minded.
 They can just never be played or ever have been played more convincingly and moving than by this virtuoso.

 After all this enthusiasm, I must admit, however, that I have heard Horowitz play the 21st as well, and it was just wonderful.
 I remember Horowitz from Public radio WQXR ( New York’s Classical Music Radio Station).
-Horowitz is a sorcerer..
-I heard him once play Chopin one afternoon and I said “I like this.
+Horowitz is a sorcerer.
+I heard him play Chopin one afternoon and I said “I like this.
 This is not Chopin.
 It’s Horowitz-Chopin.”
 I am not usually a fan of Chopin’s music.
-I must also admit that I am certainly biased since I have heard Brendel quite a few times, and I love him as a person too.
-But these are my memoirs and if I am biased, so be it.

-These two giants in the musical world tower over all our memories of wonderful music in Paris.
+These two soloist giants in the musical world, Fischer-Dieskau and Brendel, tower over all our memories of wonderful music in Paris.

-Ariane Mnouchkine founded the Parisian avant-garde stage ensemble Théâtre du Soleilin in 1964, located at la Cartoucherie in le Bois de vincennes.
+Mnouchkine founded the Parisian avant-garde stage ensemble Théâtre du Soleil in 1964, located at la Cartoucherie in le Bois de Vincennes.
 She was 25 years old.
 She had studied for one year at Oxford and after that at the Sorbonne.

-She was very active in what has been called “les événements de mai 1968″.
-For many years afterwards it was in fact referred to just by the word “les événements”.
-It began as a student uprising at the Cité Universitaire, but it soon spread and the students were joined by factory workers and people of all strata who “protested against capitalism, consumerism, American imperialism”… It saw “massive general strikes as well as the occupation of universities and factories across France” (Wikipedia)
+She and many members of her troupe were active in what has been called “les événements de mai 1968″, in fact for many years afterwards referred to just as “les événements”.
+It all began as a student uprising at the Cité Universitaire, but soon spread as the students were joined by factory workers and people of all strata who “protested against capitalism, consumerism, American imperialism…” It saw “massive general strikes as well as the occupation of universities and factories across France.”
+(Wikipedia)

-Klaus Mann’s novel was published in 1936, during the last years of the Weimar Republic.
-This book became the legacy of the numerous actors and theater directors who became the victims of Hitler’s immense ego and paranoia.
+Klaus Mann’s novel “Méphisto” was published in 1936, during the last years of the Weimar Republic.
+This book inspired numerous actors and theater directors who became the victims of Hitler’s immense ego and paranoia.
+It is easy to understand how Mnouchkine got so very fascinated with the novel.

-The Mann family was secular Jews and Gründgens found it convenient to end his association with the Mann family, an association which had, to begin with, greatly enhanced his reputation.
-He had become obsessed with his own career and he gave in to Germany’s new leaders to further his personal ambitions.
+The Mann family were secular Jews and Gründgens found it convenient to end his association with them, an association which had, to begin with, served him quite well and had greatly enhanced his reputation.
+He became obsessed with his own career and he played up to Germany’s new leaders to further his personal ambitions.
 Gründgens / Höfgen was an opportunist — that much is clear.
-Whether he was indeed the ‘Devil’ can possibly remain in doubt.

 Thus Gustaf Gründgens made his career within the Nazi party and became artistic director of theaters in Berlin (Berliner Staatstheater), Düsseldorf, and Hamburg.
 It has been very much discussed to what extent he was actually a collaborator.
 Was he maybe just not openly speaking out against the leaders of the “Third Reich”?
 In Mnouchkine’s interpretation he is the Devil himself.
 Judging from his enormous success, he must certainly have been ingratiating himself with the Nazi party leaders.
 He was, for one thing, known to have had a château-like villa.
 His honors in the world of theater were also there for all to see.